Mina Carlson-Bredberg: Biography

-Bredberg was born on 2 September 1857 in Stockholm to wealthy parents who participated in Swedish cultural life, and her uncle was the noted newspaper publisher and critic Lars Johan Hierta.
+Bredberg was born on 2 September 1857 in Stockholm to wealthy parents who participated in Swedish cultural life.
+Her uncle was the noted newspaper publisher and critic Lars Johan Hierta.
 As a teenager she took private painting lessons from Kerstin Cardon.
 She was also taught by Elisabeth Keyser.

 At the age of twenty she was obliged by social convention to marry a family friend, Vilhelm Swalin, whom she had been observed kissing.
 For the seven years of her marriage she relinquished her painting career.

 She left her marriage in 1885 to travel to Paris to resume her training, alongside many of her Nordic female contemporaries.
-She studied at the Academie Julien until 1887, under the tutelage of Jules Lefebvre and Gustave Boulanger.
+She studied at the Academie Julian until 1887, under the tutelage of Jules Lefebvre and Gustave Boulanger.
 She formed a strong friendship with Louise Catherine Breslau.

 She returned to Stockholm in 1890 to teach at the art school established by Elisabeth Keyser, but travelled often throughout Europe.
 In this period she forged strong links with English Arts and Crafts Movement figures such as William Morris.

 Carlson-Bredberg exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.

 In 1895 she married architect Georg Carlson, and again her artistic output was hampered by marriage.